pghk13/Survey-OSF/README.md

 ## 🚀 About the Survey
 This survey provides:
 - A **comprehensive taxonomy** to Operating System Fuzzing.
-- **Unique technique details** in OS Fuzzing, and **fuzzing strategy** at different OS layers (e.g., Kernel, File System, Driver, Hypervisor)
+- **Unique technique details** in OS Fuzzing, and **fuzzing strategies** at different OS layers (e.g., Kernel, File System, Driver, Hypervisor)
 - **Discussion of open challenges** and future directions in Open-Source Operating System Fuzzing.

 We review general fuzzing compaign in Open-Source OS, as well as catagorize fuzzing details and challenges at different OS layers.
 We aim to keep this survey up to date with the latest developments in Open-Source OS Fuzzing.

 ---

-## 📜 Missing Papers
+## 📜 Missing Papers & Suggestions
-We may not have captured every relevant paper.
-If you know of any work we should include:
+We may not have included all the relevant papers or there may be errors in the relevant descriptions.
+If you know of any work we should have included or suggestions for corrections:
 - Please contact me at 📩 [**huk23@m.fudan.edu.cn**].
 - Or create an issue or pull request in this repository with details of the paper.